Published by Christina Riley. Last Updated on December 5, 2023.

-The Bistro is the vineyard’s private, in-house restaurant, where you’ll find the same air of elegance and luxury as the vineyard.
+The Bistro is the Lexington winery’s private, in-house restaurant, where you’ll find the same air of elegance and luxury as the vineyard.

 Open seven days a week, the Bistro requires reservations during the weekend and strongly recommends reservations during the week.
 Choose from their refined menu of dishes like mahi mahi, duck leg confit, and artisan cheeseboards.

 Pair your meal with wine from the vineyard for an unforgettable dinner.

 Don Juan’s Mexican Restaurant

 Address: Woodbriar Plaza Shopping Center, 43 S Talbert Blvd, Lexington, NC

 Don Juan’s is easily one of the best Mexican restaurants in Lexington, if not the best for all cuisines.
 You can dine in at a table or by the bar, or just grab some takeout from this spot.

 The menu at Don Juan’s is huge, with any variety of enchiladas, empanadas, burritos and more.
 Stop by and you’ll see why so many locals have remained loyal to Don Juan’s for years.

 The Eatery is a chic Southwestern restaurant in Uptown Lexington.
 The inside has a rustic feel, with wood tables and ceilings and a welcoming exterior with colorful chairs and tables.

 The Eatery keeps its emphasis on fresh and local food in mind when cultivating its menu.
 The restaurant is known for its tacos, especially on Taco Tuesday, but customers can build their own bowl or enjoy a bowl of chips and salsa.